-Here is the list of things that I have found you need for good spiritual practice.
+Here is the list of the eight factors that I have found you need for good spiritual practice.
 By good spiritual practice I mean practice that can make a real, lasting and positive difference to how you experience being in the world.

-This list draws on the Eightfold path and also on a wide-range of research that I have used in my personal and professional life – from helping young people find a career to managing organisations in way that helps people thrive.
+This list draws on the Eightfold path and also on a wide-range of research that I have used in my personal and professional life.

 What Does Good Spiritual Practice Look Like?

 - Shared practice

 - Contemplative practice

 How Is This Different to the Eightfold Path?

 There are two key differences in my underlying assumptions and views of the world to Buddhism and other mind-centric spiritual practices and traditions, and this is reflected in this list.